We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

-All this means that Shopify Plus merchants end up with significantly more control over the user experience and branding of their checkout process, and more shipping options too.
+All this means that Shopify Plus merchants end up with significantly more control over the user experience and branding of their checkout process, and considerably more shipping options too.

 Better multi-currency features

 Shopify Plus is better than the standard version of Shopify for selling in multiple currencies.
 If you’re using the Shopify Plus plan, then your ecommerce store automatically sets your customers’ country and currency based on their IP address.

 What this means is that your customers will immediately see product prices in their own local currency, rather than having to select a currency manually themselves.
-This ultimately makes your store easier to use, reduces customer concerns about buying from a ‘foreign’ ecommerce website and can lead to more sales.
+This ultimately makes your a lot store easier to use, reduces customer concerns about buying from a ‘foreign’ ecommerce website and can lead to more sales.

 Shopify video review — 7 key pros, 7 key cons